vipulsawant8/notes-app-frontend/README.md

 (e.g. *Justice League*, fictional characters, or placeholder content).

 ⚠️ **No real user data is used.**
-The dataset exists purely for demonstration and UI/UX review.
+The dataset exists purely for demonstration and UI/UX review and is shared between the frontend and backend demo environment.

 ---